Wahnapitae First Nation

 Wahnapitae First Nation is an Anishinaabeg First Nation in the Canadian province of Ontario.
 It is located on the 10.69 km2 Wahnapitae 11 reserve on the northwestern shore of Lake Wanapitei, a semi-enclave bordered by the city of Greater Sudbury to the north and west.
 The band is a signatory to the Robinson-Huron Treaty of 1850.

 History

 The name of the First Nation comes from the Anishinaabemowin name for Lake Wanapitei, Waanabidebiing, meaning "that place where the water is shaped like a tooth" and refers to the shape of the lake from above.
 In 1850, the band became signatories to the Robinson Huron Treaty as "Tagawinini and his Band".

-The bands Chief, Tahgaiwenene, was one of three indigenous representatives selected to address Governor General James Bruce and Crown representative William Benjamin Robinson during negotiations at Garden River First Nation.
+The band's Chief, Tahgaiwenene, was one of three indigenous representatives selected to address Governor General James Bruce and Crown representative William Benjamin Robinson during negotiations at Garden River First Nation.
 Children of the band were sent to Jesuit day schools at Wiikwemkoong First Nation, which later became the Spanish Indian Residential Schools in 1913 until their closure in the 1960s.